cwi-swat/hack-your-javascript/doc/hackyourlanguage.md

 #### Notes on the Javascript grammar

+Grammars are first-class data types in Rascal.
+A production rule `syntax S = p_1 | ... | p_n` introduces a type `S` with data (syntax) constructors `p_1`...`p_n`.
+You can check out the Javascript grammar in `src/javascript/Syntax.rsc`.

+The Javascript grammar used in the project closely follows the ECMAScript 5 syntax, except that the `;` is required after statement expressions, and there is no comma-expression.

+While writing your desugarings, keep in mind that:

 - Expressions are captured by the `Expression` non-terminal
 - Statements  are captured by the `Statement` non-terminal
 - String literals are captured by the `String` non-terminal
 - Identifiers (variables, field names, etc.) are captured by the `Id` non-terminal.

+For most assignments we provide the necessary syntax extensions up front, so that you can focus on the source-to-source transformations.

 ## Exercises